Afghan TV

+Recent Taliban Raid and Media Restrictions

+In June 2022, Afghan TV was forcibly shut down by Taliban authorities who claimed the outlet had outstanding debts to the national electricity company and telecommunications authority.
+According to multiple reports, including Radio Free Afghanistan and Reporters Without Borders, armed Taliban personnel entered the station’s office in Kabul, expelled staff, seized broadcasting equipment—including transmitters located in the Mehr-e-Wallac mountains—and locked the facility.
+Afghan TV’s director, Ahmad Shah Afghanzai, stated that the debts cited by the Taliban were inherited from the previous government and were covered under a 7-year repayment decree issued by former President Ashraf Ghani.
+Media watchdogs, including Reporters Without Borders, expressed concern that the closure was part of a broader crackdown on press freedom in Afghanistan, as dozens of journalists have been arrested or forced into exile since the Taliban’s return to power in August 2021.

 Programs

 Afghan TV has many entertainment programs, including sport, social and educational.
 It also has Indian, American, Korean and Arabic drama.
 It also broadcasts news, although this is also broadcast 24 hours a day on its sister channel, Afghan News.

 2006 fining

 In early 2006, the station was fined 50,000 AFN (Afghani) (approximately US$1,000) by the Afghan Supreme Court, after it had broadcast what the court called inappropriate images, including adult content.

 The case was televised by Afghan TV and was covered extensively by other media outlets, however, the powerful clergy in the country succeeded in not only instating the fine on Afghan TV, but also severely restricting the ability of other television networks to broadcast entertainment.

 Hotbird launch

-On 15 June 2011, Afghan TV was launched in on the Hotbird 13°E satellite, meaning that the whole of Europe now can receive Afghan TV.
-Viewers in the Middle East can now receive Afghan TV on two satellites: Hotbird 13°E and Turksat 3A 42°E.
+On 15 June 2011, Afghan TV was launched on the Hotbird 13°E satellite, meaning that the whole of Europe could receive Afghan TV.
+Viewers in the Middle East could receive Afghan TV on two satellites: Hotbird 13°E and Turksat 3A 42°E.

-On 27 June 2011, the name 'Afghan TV' (on Hotbird) was suddenly renamed to 'boxelet.com'.
+On 27 June 2011, the name 'Afghan TV' (on Hotbird) was suddenly changed to 'boxelet.com'.
 It is unknown why this happened, even though the channel itself is Afghan TV and not Afghan News.
 Websites like KingOfSat state the channel as Afghan News TV and moved Afghan TV in the so-called channel cemetery.

 On 1 July 2011, the channel started broadcasting in higher quality video on Hotbird, just like in Afghanistan.